boranseckin/corvo/README.md

 URl Shortener is a one page app to create short and humane URLs.
 It has a form to submit a long URL and a reactive list to show shortened version of it.
 User can specify the duration of the shortened URL.
 All the content is stored in MongoDB.

+In order to use the shortened URL, paste your 5 character code after `http://boranseckin.com/r/`.

+A running example of the shortener can be found here: http://boranseckin.com/url

 ## Built With

 * [Meteor](https://www.meteor.com/) - The web framework used